 What opportunities are there for parents to voice their opinions?

 Our parents' opinions and contributions are highly valued here at St. John's.
 Parents are welcome to contact us at any time.
-We have a number of other additional contact opportunities: termly PSP reviews; parents' evenings; transition meetings; meetings involving outside agencies.
+We have a number of other additional contact opportunities: parents' evenings; transition meetings; meetings involving external agencies.